Scott3142/python-programming/codelabs/part-2.md

 The same small problems, or "sub-problems", reappear in programs time after time: "Read input from the user", "Calculate the sum of values", and so forth.

+Positive
+: Note that from now on, we will drop the if `__name__ == '__main__':` block from the code snippets.
+You should assume that it still exists, and write it in the exercises for the code you submit.

 Let's look at a few sub-problems and patterns for solving them.

 ### Reading User Input